-Mary Ena Heath was raised in a family that loved and respected the law.
+Mary Ena Johnson Heath was raised in a family of lawyers and educators.
 Her father was an attorney for many years, and her uncle served as a judge.
-When Mary went off to college at the University of Alabama, she decided to forge a path of her own, earning a B.A. in English and French before going on to earn a Master of Education degree in secondary education and English.
-This eventually led to a fulfilling career in education where she taught secondary English and French to students in Mississippi and Alaska.
-Soon after she was named professor at the University of Alaska - Fairbanks where she taught freshman English.
-It wasn't until 1986 that an opportunity arose for her to return to her home state of Alabama to study law at the Unversity of Alabama School of Law.
+Her mother and many of her relatives were teachers.
+When Mary Ena went to college at the University of Alabama, she chose the teaching profession, earning a B.A. in English and French before going on to earn a Master’s of Education degree in secondary education and English.
+This led to a fulfilling career in education where she taught secondary English and French to students in Mississippi and Alaska while her husband flew fighters for the U.S.A.F.
+In 1987 an opportunity arose for her to return to her home state of Alabama to study law at the University of Alabama School of Law.

-Mary eventually decided to follow in her father's footsteps, and in 1990, earned her Juris Doctorate.
-She immediately began practicing in a variety of different areas that generally centered around business law.
-Since her career began, Mary has approached her profession with a unique sense of work ethic and a willingness to stick with a problem in order to find a solution, no matter how much time and research is required.
-She believes that viewing an issue from every possible perspective is a strength that can offer a solution to virtually any legal challenge she is facing.
+After earning her J.D., Mary Ena practiced in a variety of areas of the law that generally centered on civil litigation.
+From the beginning, she has approached her profession with a strong work ethic and a willingness to stick with a problem in order to find a solution, no matter how much time and research is required.
+She believes that viewing an issue from a variety of perspectives is a strength that can create novel solutions for complex legal issues.

 I believe that seeing an issue from a variety of perspectives can be a great strength, and can help create novel solutions for complex legal issues.